manuel-serrano/icfp2024-sudoku/README.md

 ### Assignment 2, Adding a new observer

-To start a simple modification to the code, we suggest addding a new observer to the Sudoku solver.
+This assignment digs a bit deeper into the code, showing how to monitor the execution of the solver from the inside.

 The `Sudoku` JavaScript constructor in sudoku.hh.mjs generates a HipHop solver by running in parallel builtins components and the strategies.
 For this assigment, you should add a new `par` construct to the `fork` inside the `abort immediate` (line 56) of the `Sudoku` machine that would implement your observer.

-For debugging and developping, if you need to generate a trace you can use the Hiphop `pragma` statement as in the following
+For debugging and developing, if you need to generate a trace you can use the Hiphop `pragma` statement as in the following
 example: